metantonio/scrape-bing/Readme.md

 # Bot to Scrape simulating navigation with Chrome browser (with Node) and Edge Browser (with Python)

-Some websites uses anti-scrape techniques, and the only way to scrape data is simulating navigation. microsoft edge driver, if dont have download it from https://developer.microsoft.com/zh-cn/microsoft-edge/tools/webdriver/?form=MA13LH#downloads
+Some websites uses anti-scrape techniques, and the only way to scrape data is simulating navigation.

+Microsoft edge driver, if dont have download it from https://developer.microsoft.com/zh-cn/microsoft-edge/tools/webdriver/?form=MA13LH#downloads

 ## Scraping from Vegas Restaurants from MGM Resorts